-The Records Division is staffed by one Records Supervisor, two full-time Records Clerks, and one part-time Records Clerk.
+The Records Division is staffed by one Records Supervisor and two full-time Records Clerks.
 The division is responsible for storing, indexing and disseminating records produced by police officers in the course of their duties.
 All “calls for service”, or CFS, where police reports are made become part of the records system.
 Most reports usually contain a narrative describing the events that took place and often include the names of reporting parties, victims, suspects, arrested subjects, and witnesses.
 Accident reports contain vehicle information, estimated damage value, and a diagram of the crash events.

 Obtaining Incident/Accident Reports